 a.
-In an effort to protect the health and safety of our employees, University Preparation Charter School has prepared this COVID-19 Prevention Program ("CPP") intended to provide information related to the prevention of coronavirus, describe procedures and safe practices to keep employees and students safe and to help prevent the spread of coronavirus in the workplace.
+In an effort to protect the health and safety of our employees, University Preparation School at CSU Channel Islands has prepared this COVID-19 Prevention Program

+("CPP") intended to provide information related to the prevention of coronavirus, describe procedures and safe practices to keep employees and students safe and to help prevent the spread of coronavirus in the workplace.